Black Snake with Red Belly in Florida: What is it and is it Poisonous?

 However, there are only two species of black snakes with red bellies in Florida: the red-bellied snake and the black swamp snake.

-Known by the scientific name Storeria occipitomaculata, the red-bellied snake is probably the most obvious snake found in Florida fitting the above-mentioned description, thanks to its common name.
+Known by the scientific name Storeria occipitomaculata, the red-bellied snake is probably the most obvious snake found in Florida that fits the description we gave, thanks to its common name.
 There are three different subspecies of the red-bellied snake:

 • Florida redbelly snake (S. o. obscura)